MatyasSvehla/iv_surface/README.md

 ### VolatilityCalculator
 - input: ticker
 - .garch_vol: inputs: training period (in days), graph window(purely graphical adjustment...how big interval we want displayed), forecast horizon(how many days forward forecast we want, based on our fitted GARCH(1,1) model), returns the latest computed conditional volatility value and a plot of conditional volatility together with the volatility forecast in red
-- .hist_vol: inputs: historical volatility window (the value of how many periods backwards should be considered for the calculation of historical volatility), returns the latest historical volatility value and plots the graph of the last month's historical volatility values based on the specified window
+- **.hist_vol**: inputs: historical volatility window (the value of how many periods backwards should be considered for the calculation of historical volatility), returns the latest historical volatility value and plots the graph of the last month's historical volatility values based on the specified window